 The effects on the net pension's liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £52,575 (£43,160 for 2022/23).
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £43,688 (£52,575 for 2023/24).

 However, the assumptions interact in complex ways.
-During 2023/24, the Partnership's actuaries updated the assumptions and advised that the net pension liability remains unchanged and there is a nil pension liability at 31 March 2024.
-The 2022/23 liability had decreased by £48,330 and was nil at 31 March 2023.
+During 2024/25, the Partnership's actuaries updated the assumptions and, with the asset ceiling incorporated (see Note 11), advised that the net pension liability remains unchanged and there is a nil pension liability at 31 March 2025.
+The 2023/24 liability was nil at 31 March 2024.